Source of Madness

 Steam User 16

-the main AI people seem to dislike is the enemy design and movement patterns. here's the way that goes in game play. basically, there are enemy types you can categorize in limbs, color, or abilities. but the REAL random part is the various extra limbs and appendages they'll have. enemies can feel like a gore mess of limbs and bodies that just lunge at you. honestly. with the spastic movement of everything along with the visual effects of me dashing around and shooting spells for my life. i really don't look too hard at the details of the enemies. the game looks fine, great even.
+the main AI people seem to dislike is the enemy design and movement patterns. here's the way that goes in game play. basically, there are enemy types you can categorize in limbs, color, or abilities. but the REAL random part is the various extra limbs and appendages they'll have. enemies can be a mess of limbs and bodies that just lunge at you. honestly. with the spastic movement of everything and shooting spells for my life. i really don't look too hard at the details of the enemies. the game looks fine, great even.

 the AI enemy design does not make the combat hard to read or play. the spells and unlocks for the wizard are nice and fun with item building and two different spells at a time. the enemies may have a bunch of legs. but its pretty clear what limb will be used to swing at you, the limbs that will be used will literally glow before they swing, and as wizards. all you have to do with your range spells is back away from the enemy as you fight and dash around.
 As someone that has only gotten to the worm boss with a 26% achievement of simply reaching the boss. the game is fine. a bit overpriced.